ImanBarjane/employee-attrition-analysis/HR Analysis.md

 ![output_38_0](https://github.com/ImanBrjn/python_Salifort_Motors/assets/140934258/05a4214c-0fc5-4a42-a68b-1f76274ded5d)

-The boxplot above shows that there are outliers in the `tenure` variable.
-It would be helpful to investigate how many rows in the data contain outliers in the `tenure` column.
+The boxplot above reveals the presence of outliers in the `tenure` variable.
+To better understand the impact of these outliers, it is useful to investigate how many rows in the dataset contain unusually high `tenure` values.

-In this capstone project, I will analyze a dataset and build predictive models that can provide insights to the Human Resources (HR) department of a large consulting firm.
+As part of this capstone project, I will analyze an HR dataset to uncover insights that can help the Human Resources (HR) department of a large consulting firm.

-In my deliverables, I will include the model evaluation (and interpretation if applicable), a data visualization(s) which is directly related to the question asked, ethical considerations, and the resources I used to troubleshoot and find answers or solutions.
+My deliverables will include model evaluation (along with interpretation where applicable), data visualizations directly related to the core analytical questions, ethical considerations, and a list of resources I referenced to solve problems or explore concepts during the project.

 ```python